/* Rambling Owl addition to remove page titles from blogs */

 Some people walk in the rain, others just get wet ....

-“He power walks,” Mark informed us.
-“Almost runs actually; it makes him drip with sweat.
-AND he tackles each day from the end point back to the start – he’s sort of walking the route in reverse.
-I bet you’ll see him today.”
+"He power walks," Mark said.
+"Almost runs.
+Makes him drip with sweat.
+And he tackles each day from the endpoint back to the start — walking the route in reverse."
+A pause.
+"You'll probably see him today."

 Three’s company - thirty’s a crowd .....”